MicrosoftDocs/dynamics-365-project-operations/articles/sales/br-playing-multiple-roles.md

 The following example walks you through how the simple override of a value allows a resource to have multiple roles on a project with different cost and bill rates.

 ## Create tasks
+To create tasks, you neeed to add tasks, as well as summary tasks, after which you need to assign the task before you add task duration.

 ### Add tasks and summary tasks
+Complete the following steps to add and promote tasks.

 1. Go to **Projects** and open the project to which you want to add tasks.
-2. Select **Add new task**, name the task, and then press Enter.
+2. Select **Add new task**.
+Name the task, and then press **Enter**.
 3. Enter another task name and press **Enter**.
 Repeat this until you have a full list of tasks.
-3. To indent tasks under Summary tasks, select the three vertical dots by the task name, and then select **Make subtask**.
+3. To indent tasks under **Summary** tasks, select the three vertical dots by the task name, and then select **Make subtask**.

   > [!TIP]
-  > To select more than one task, select a task, press and hold Ctrl, and then select another task.
+  > To select more than one task, select a task, press and hold **Ctrl**, and then select another task.
   >
-  > You can also choose **Promote subtask** to move tasks out from under Summary tasks.
+  > You can also choose **Promote subtask** to move tasks out from under **Summary** tasks.

 ### Assign tasks

 Complete the following steps to assign tasks.

 1. In the  **Assigned to**  column for a task, select the person icon.
-2. Choose a team member from the list or enter text to search for one.
+2. Choose a team member from the list or enter text to search for a name.

 ### Add task duration and columns